tystr/tystr.github.io/index.md

 Key Accomplishments:
 * Introduced unit/functional testing and TDD methodologies to the business
 * Built CI/CD pipelines and automated deployments to our various environments
-* Worked on architecture and development of our internal data monetization and lead generation plaform
+* Worked on architecture and development of our internal data monetization and lead generation platform

 Technologies: